chaitanyajerripothula/egghead-asciicasts/a-beginners-guide-to-react-v2-6c4d/lessons/24-react-v2-23-use-the-key-prop-when-rendering-a-list-with-react.md

 0:30 When we render this, we're going to get this warning that says `each child in a list should have a unique key prop`.
 What that's talking about is any time you render an array of React elements -- in our case, we're rendering these `li`'s -- each one of those React elements must have a key prop `key={}` associated with it so that React can track these appropriately over time.

 0:50 Don't be fooled by the syntax.
 There's nothing really magic going on here.
-What we're doing is we're taking an array of `strings`.
-We're mapping over that array of `strings` and turning that array of `strings` into an array of React elements.
+What we're doing is we're taking an array of strings.
+We're mapping over that array of strings and turning that array of strings into an array of React elements.
 Specifically, in our case, these are `li` elements.

 ```js
 <ul style={{ listStyle: 'none', paddingLeft: 0 }}>